okta/okta.github.io/_source/_posts/2018-09-17-electron-appauth-user-authentication.md

 );
 ```

-After making these changes, you should be able to login.
+After making these changes, you should be able to log in.
 However, when you click on **USER INFO**, you won't see your user's name or avatar.
 Open Chrome Developer Tools with **View** > **Toggle Developer Tools** to see why.

 {% img blog/electron-react-appauth-js/developer-tools.png alt:"Electron's Developer Tools" width:"800" %}{: .center-image }